wooheemusic/old-puppets/README.md

 ## Introduction

-'master-of-puppets' is a Spring-like container that implements the inversion-of-control pattern.
+'old-puppets' is a Spring-like container that implements the inversion-of-control pattern.
 It binds all annotated components in some certain contexts _WITHOUT_ `import`.

 ## WARN